libp2p/specs/webrtc/README.md

 accept streams before completion of the handshake.

 ### Open Questions

-- Would it be more efficient for _B_ to initiate the Noise handshake?
-In other words, who is able to write on an established WebRTC connection first? _A_ or _B_?

 - On the server side, can one derive the TLS certificate in a deterministic way based on a node's libp2p private key?
 Benefit would be that a node only needs